plm-vincent/eCarga/README.md

 - ### **Installation**

-  In order to install the project, allow the permission to install from unkown sources, and then enable location.
+  In order to install the project, allow the permission to install from unknown sources, and then enable location.

 <!-- CONTACT -->